Contents

 Parameters

-The payload is one refund variant of Operation, tagged by kind.
-The fields:
+The payload is one refund variant of Operation.
+The payload fields, beyond the kind tag, are:

 FieldTypeDefaultDescription

-actorPrincipalWho is asking.
-Must be system or operator — see Authorization.
+actorPrincipal(required)Who is asking.
+Must be system or operator, see Authorization.

 Returns